borisbanushev/stockpredictionai/readme.md

 ### 5.1.2.
 Further work on Reinforcement learning <a class="anchor" id="reinforcementlearning_further"></a>

 Some ideas for further exploring reinforcement learning:
 - One of the first things I will introduce next is using **Augmented Random Search** (<a href="https://arxiv.org/pdf/1803.07055.pdf">link</a>) as an alternative algorithm.
-The authors of the algorithm (out of UC, Berkeley) have managed to achive similar rewards results as other state of the art approaches, such as PPO, but on average 15 times faster.
+The authors of the algorithm (out of UC, Berkeley) have managed to achieve similar rewards results as other state of the art approaches, such as PPO, but on average 15 times faster.
 - Choosing a reward function is very important.
 I stated the currently used reward function above, but I will try to play with different functions as an alternative.
 - Using **Curiosity** as an exploration policy.
 - Create **multi-agent** architecture as proposed by Berkeley's AI Research team (BAIR) - <a href="https://bair.berkeley.edu/blog/2018/12/12/rllib/">link</a>.